 Interpreting Broderick's Poem in "The Freshman"

-I think "A Doorway on Boylston Street" is a poem worth analyzing, a doorway worth entering.
+"A Doorway on Boylston Street" is a poem worth analyzing, a doorway worth entering.
+In particular, I'll focus on the cat symbolism in this poem in the movie The Freshman, as well as the komodo dragon and Curious George.

 Brando visiting Broderick in his college dorm room

-In this touching scene in The Freshman, Clark Kellogg (Matthew Broderick) faithfully recites from memory the following lines after Don Sabatini (Marlon Brando) asks Clark to "tell" him one of his deceased father's poems:
+In a touching dorm-room scene in The Freshman, Clark Kellogg (Matthew Broderick) faithfully recites from memory the following lines after Don Sabatini (Marlon Brando) asks Clark to tell him one of his deceased father's poems:

 There's a certain doorway on Boylston Street